-The consolidated financial statements as at and for the years ended December 31, 2019 have been approved for issue by the Board of Directors on June 11, 2020.
+The audited consolidated financial statements as at and for the year ended December 31, 2020 have been approved for issue by the Board of Directors on April 27, 2021.

 2. SIGNIFICANT ACCOUNTING POLICIES

 (a) Statement of compliance

 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 These financial statements have been prepared in accordance with accounting policies based on the IFRS standards and International Financial Reporting Interpretations Committee ("IFRIC") interpretations and have been consistently applied to all the years presented and by all subsidiaries.
 The principal accounting policies applied in the preparation of these financial statements are set out below.